More things to do near Whitsundays

 • General conduct: Children must be supervised, and guests should respect crew instructions and other passengers.

-Tips & guidelines for your Whitsundays cruises
+Tips & guidelines for a smooth Whitsundays cruise

 • Best seats for photos: Sit on the starboard side for sunrise and morning lighting; switch sides on return for hill and reef views.